 Coursework expires seven (7) years after the date the initial grade is awarded and may not be used for the degree after this date.
-For example, courses taken in Spring 2016 may be used on a program of study for graduation until May 2023.
+For example, courses taken in Spring 2010 may be used on a program of study for graduation until May 2017.

 As referenced in the current Graduate Bulletin, all graduate credit offered for the degree must have been earned within seven (7) calendar years after the year of admission.
-For example, students entering in 2016 have until December 2023 to complete their degrees.
+For example, students entering in the Fall of 2010 have until December 2017 to complete their degrees.